| | | |

 I also asked about disposables like single-use packaging and water bottles.
 Captain Gazikas acknowledged that plastic water bottles are still sold on board, but pointed out that their garbage is separated so the plastic goes to recycling.
 I noticed no plastic cups or straws, though meal service did involve some single-use packaging for things like pats of butter.
 I’m not sure, but I think that may be a temporary situation because of the focus on Covid prevention.

 Still, traveling by cruise ship produces more carbon emissions than, say, flying somewhere and staying in a hotel.
 This may improve over time as cruise ships improve.
 If cruising is something you still want to do, I’d suggest buying a carbon offset.
 You can do this through sites like MyClimate, where you can calculate your carbon consumption and buy the offset.
 Or you could join Tomorrow’s Air to support carbon removal.
+Also read my article about making air travel more sustainable.

 The sky just after the sun is fully down: a few low hills in the distance.
 Dark sea, then shades of red near the horizon, lightening to orange above.